2022–23 AFC Ajax season: Pre-season

 Ajax had a training camp in De Lutte, Netherlands from 27 June to 3 July.
 There they hosted two friendly matches against German sides SV Meppen and SC Paderborn.
 On 1 July the club announced two further friendlies against Lokomotiva Zagreb from Croatia and KAS Eupen from Belgium, which were played behind closed doors.
-There was then a training camp in Austria from 17 to 23 July where Ajax played against Red Bull Salzburg on 19 July in Saalfelden and Eintracht Frankfurt on 23 July.
-Although the last match was cancelled due to several COVID-19 cases in the Ajax-squad.
+There was then a training camp in Austria from 17 to 23 July where Ajax played against Red Bull Salzburg on 19 July in Saalfelden.
+The match against Eintracht Frankfurt on 23 July though, was cancelled due to several COVID-19 cases in the Ajax-squad.
 On 26 July there was a charity game against the Ukrainian side Shakhtar Donetsk, the proceeds from which were provided to various charities and organisations supporting Ukrainian refugees.

 On-season

 Mid-season

 Ajax had a mid-season training camp in Marbella, Spain.
-From 28 November until 3 December, without the players that were on the 2022 FIFA World Cup in Qatar.
+From 28 November until 3 December, without the players that were on the 2022 FIFA World Cup in Qatar and with Jong Ajax players.
 The last day there was a training match against Blackburn Rovers.